hydroLB/RPI_Auto_Hydroponics/README.md

 You will need to configure the following variables in the main function code:

-- `ph_var`: List containing sleep times for pH up and down pumps and loop sleep time.
+- `ph_var`: List containing times for pH up and down pumps to be on per cycle, and time between each cycle (loop) .
-- `WATER_THRESHOLD`: Water level change threshold in inches.
+- `WATER_LEVEL_CHANGE_THRESHOLD`: Water level change threshold in inches (activate the dry-back feature, this controls how        often a fillup to the top occurs).
-- `WAIT_TIME_BETWEEN_CHECKS`: Time in seconds to wait between each water level check.
+- `WAIT_TIME_BETWEEN_CHECKS`: Time in seconds to wait between each water level check and ph check.
-- `NUTRIENT_PPM_SAFETY_MARGIN`: Safety margin in ppm between the actual target PPM and the first nutrient dosing cycle.
+- `NUTRIENT_PPM_SAFETY_MARGIN`: Safety margin in ppm between the actual target PPM and the first nutrient dosing cycle, as the ph balancing raises ppm too.

 ## 🚀 Usage